 At present, orthodontic braces are available in metal, ceramic, and plastic.
 The type of braces that you get will affect the amount of pain or discomfort you experience.
 Two of the most common types are metal and ceramic.
 Both of these deliver the same level of strength in moving teeth into position.

-This means that metal and ceramic braces hurt almost the same when first installed.
+This means that metal braces hurt almost the same when first installed.
 However, some patients say ceramic braces cause less risk of developing canker sores as their brackets are smoother than metal brackets.
 They cause less friction to the tongue and cheeks.

 Aside from metal and ceramic, there are also other newer types that cause less pain such as LightForce braces, self-ligating, Damon system, and Invisalign.
 LightForce braces are designed to provide gentle pressure to your teeth, while self-ligating braces are made of a special material that does not require elastic bands.